Ashnidh/platoon_ops_merge_spilt_turtlebot3/README.md

 In a platoon all vehicles must maintain an appropriate safety distance.

-The protocol used here is decentralised protocol with leader-follower approach where each vehicle makes its own decision depending on the surrounding environment and has information of the leader vehicle only.For every follower vehicle default leader is it's preceding vehicle.
+The protocol used here is decentralised protocol with leader-follower approach where each vehicle makes its own decision depending on the surrounding environment and has information of the leader vehicle only.For every follower vehicle default leader is its preceding vehicle.

 ### Splitting :